namtvit07/pushpop/README.md

 ## Contributing

 Issues and pull requests are welcome!

-Some ideas are to:
+**Wishlist**

-+ Add more plugins!
++ Add plugins for more data collection and notification services
++ Add a web interface that shows the job names, job results, and a countdown to the next run
 + Add a web interface that lets you preview emails in the browser

+**Testing**

 Pushpop has a full set of specs (including plugins).
 Run them like this: